xdmushui/partner-center-sdk/develop/get-subscription-analytics-by-search-query.md

 ## <span id="Response"/><span id="response"/><span id="RESPONSE"/>REST Response

-If successful, the response body contains a collection of [Subscription](partner-center-analytics-resources.md#subscription) resources that meet the filtercriteria.
+If successful, the response body contains a collection of [Subscription](partner-center-analytics-resources.md#subscription) resources that meet the filter criteria.

 ### Response success and error codes